 - Calvin Johnson feels guilty for his lack of claim over his native roots.
 “Mostly I just feel like I’m from Oakland.”
 His brother, Charles, runs in the same drug circle as Octavio, Tony, and a guy named Carlos.
 He owes Carlos and Octavio money, so Charles forces Calvin to help them pull off their heist at the powwow, because he’s working at the event.

 - Thomas Frank, a half-white half-native man raise by a devout Catholic mother, struggles with his identity and alcoholism.
 After getting fired from his job at the hospital, he goes to the powwow and becomes a drummer.

 - Daniel Gonzales is cousins with Octavio, and came up with the idea to use a 3D printer to make guns for the powwow robbery.
 He wants to be in on the heist in memory of his brother, Manny.

 Are you lost yet?
-Well, I made a character map to help!
+Here’s that character map to help!

 TL/DR: There There by Tommy Orange is a character-driven novel with an outstanding 12 main characters, who are each affected by the Oakland Powwow.
 Orange’s novel gives insight into the oppression of the Native people, even in modern time, and how it affects their lives.

 Read it?
 Yes- and hang in there.
 Take notes if you have to so that you can follow everything.
 It’s complex, but the ending is worth it.